Let’s face it, filming a wedding can be really stressful.

 And the difference between 1.4 and 2.8 and low light is massive.

-Now that’s a pretty big deal when you’re doing like speeches and low light and stuff.
+That’s a big deal when you’re doing speeches, low light, etc.

 So, overall thoughts, crazy image quality.
-Really nice build quality.
+Excellent build quality.

 CONCLUSION: